Program Environment Fuzzing: Background and Motivation

 One approach is to fix all the remaining environments as most existing fuzzers do, where the program is consistently checked within a single environment across test cases.
-Obviously, this approach hardly explores more different program behaviours.
-Moreover, in some cases, such as when fuzzing the calculator application and other GUI applications, this approach is even impractical for existing fuzzers.
+Obviously, this approach limits the explored program behaviors.
+Moreover, in some cases, such as fuzzing the calculator application and other GUI applications, this approach is impractical for existing fuzzers.
 Handling regular file I/O is relatively straightforward since files can be read from disk for each executed test case, with outputs easily discarded (e.g., piped to \verb+/dev/null+).
-However, a program can interact with more than one external service, such as session managers, service daemons, and human users.
+However, a program can interact with more than one external service, such as session managers, service daemons, and even human users.
 In order to execute a single test case as part of the fuzzing process, the system-environment interactions would need to be ``reset'' for each individual test case---something known to be slow.
-For human-driven inputs, this would usually result in a human-in-the-loop situation, where a fuzzer needs human interaction to proceed from one test execution to another.
+For human-driven inputs, this also implies that a human-in-the-loop is necessary, since the fuzzer needs human interaction to proceed from one test execution to another.

 Another approach is to build a {\em model} of possible environmental interactions.
-However, modelling is non-trivial; for example, each external service will typically use its own specialized protocol, and there can be an arbitrary number of services in the general case.
+However, modeling is non-trivial.
+For example, each external service will typically use its own specialized protocol, and there can be an arbitrary number of services in the general case.
 Furthermore, any model would need to be {\em accurate}, as an invalid interaction may cause the test subject to terminate early due to an error condition, thus hindering reaching potential bug locations.
-Environment modelling is a known problem in the context of model checking and symbolic execution.
-Many existing works~\cite{ball2006thorough, klee} address it by modelling the environment {\em manually}.
+Environment modeling is a known problem in the context of model checking and symbolic execution.
+Many existing works~\cite{ball2006thorough, klee} address it by modeling the environment {\em manually}.
 However, these approaches tend to be limited to specific problem domains and lack scalability for the general case.